albearto/google-homepage/README.md

-This is a beginner project to deconstruct an existing web page and rebuild it.
+This is a beginner project to deconstruct an existing Google web page and rebuild it.
+There is a lot of bodging ni the code but the page should appear similar to the real thing!
-Upon completion, this file will be updated to describe what skills I have demonstrated.